Southern EU leaders criticize migrant rescue ships | DW | 14.06.2019

-Leaders southern EU states tried to develop a common political and economic stance ahead of an EU summit.
-Migration was one issue topping the agenda with a call for rescue ships to give way to the Libyan coast guard.
+Leaders of southern EU states tried to develop a common political and economic stance ahead of an EU summit.
+Migration was one issue on the agenda, with a call for rescue ships to give way to the Libyan coast guard.

 Southern European leaders called Friday for NGO migrant rescue ships in the Mediterranean Sea to follow international law and not to obstruct the Libyan coast guard.